OmarHas07/RNA-seq-data/README.md

 - Python
 - R

-# Scripts included for the analysing RNA-seq data.
+# Scripts included for RNA-seq data analysis:
 There are four scripts in this page;

 - the first one is `FASTQC.sh` which assess the quality of the data